-If you want to apply what you've learned in the classroom to real-world problems, then a research experience in marine, estuarine, earth and atmospheric sciences may be right for you!
+If you want to apply what you've learned in the classroom to real-world problems, then a research experience in marine and estuarine sciences may be right for you!
 We welcome applications from students with backgrounds and interests in any of these areas, including biology, chemistry, earth science, physics, environmental science, mathematics, computer science, or engineering majors.
-Both research sites use the same application and students should browse both lists of mentors.

-In the summer of 2020, we were able to support interns to conduct research remotely.
-We are eager for a return to an in-person internship program during summer 2021.
-However, it is very difficult to predict what the status of the pandemic will be.
+In summers of 2020 and 2021, we were able to support interns to conduct research fully remote, onsite and hybrid.
+We are eager to provide a range of options for participants in the internship program during summer 2022.
 We will rely on university policies and procedures to guide how the program will operate and ensure the health and safety of participants.
 The university’s current COVID-19 response status can be found at this website.
-We anticipate assessing and deciding in late March 2021 whether the program will be in person, remote or somewhere in between.
+We anticipate assessing and deciding in late March 2022 the possible modalities (in-person, remote, and hybrid) for each participant of the program.

-DATES: June 14 - August 21, 2021 at both the Hatfield Marine Science Center (HMSC) in Newport and at the College of Earth, Ocean and Atmospheric Sciences (CEOAS) in Corvallis.
+DATES: June 13 - August 20, 2022 at both the Hatfield Marine Science Center (HMSC) and at the Port Orford Field Station on the Oregon coast.